-You can read my full case for why everyone should have one, which includes a few other product suggestions, plus some really inexpensive ideas if you don't want to spend much for what is, at its heart, just a container. — Daniel Gritzer, culinary director
+You can read my full case for why everyone should have one, which includes a few other product suggestions, plus some really inexpensive ideas if you don't want to spend much for what is, at its heart, just a container. — Daniel Gritzer, senior culinary director

-Full disclosure: Breville sent this tea maker to me when it first came on the market a couple of years ago.
+Full disclosure: Breville sent this tea maker to me when it first came out.
 I rolled my eyes, but thought, Maybe Adri, my tea-loving wife, will check it out?
 Not only did Adri love it, but so do I.